 During 2016 concerted efforts were made in the UK by lawyers and activists to encourage the government to use the family unity clauses, with particular focus on unaccompanied children in Northern France who have family members in the UK.
-The particular problems and delays for unaccompanied children trying to enter the asylum system in France on order to have their claim transferred to the UK were highlighted in a case in the Upper Tribunal in January 2016.63 Whilst this case was later overturned by the Court of Appeal,64 it resulted in the government making more of a concerted effort to process 'take charge' requests relating to this cohort of children more promptly.
-Several statements were made by the Home Secretary to this effect.65 Immediately prior to the clearance of the Calais camp in October 2016, the process was expedited on a temporary basis.66 The Sandhurst Treaty committed the UK and French governments to specific timescales relating to the consideration of Dublin requests from France: 25 days for children and 30 days for adults.67
+The particular problems and delays for unaccompanied children trying to enter the asylum system in France on order to have their claim transferred to the UK were highlighted in a case in the Upper Tribunal in January 2016.82 Whilst this case was later overturned by the Court of Appeal,83 it resulted in the government making more of a concerted effort to process 'take charge' requests relating to this cohort of children more promptly.
+Several statements were made by the Home Secretary to this effect.84 Immediately prior to the clearance of the Calais camp in October 2016, the process was expedited on a temporary basis.85 The Sandhurst Treaty of 2018